 My tech work and resume

-I’ve worked on lots of projects over the years, here are some of the main ones.
-I also have a few other projects that I’m working on, which I’ll add soon.
+In my 6+ years of professional and more than two years of freelancing career, I’ve worked on lots of projects over the years, here are some of the main ones.

 Full-stack software engineer at Hashnode from 2018 - 2024 (5 years)